 You might be given a foam collar to keep your neck stable.

 Collars should not be worn for more than three hours at a time, and should only be used the first couple of days after your injury.
-According to the Mayo Clinic, overuse of foam collars may cause the neck muscles to shrink, lengthening your recovery period (Mayo, 2012).

 - acupuncture (although no studies definitively confirm acupuncture’s ability to ease neck pain)